-Nataij was commissioned by the Green Climate Fund (GCF) to support the National Climate Council of Gabon to develop an adaptation readiness proposal to the GCF.
+Nataij Group supported the National Climate Council of Gabon to draft an adaptation readiness proposal for submission to the Green Climate Fund.

 Nataij Group assisted the Micronesia Conservation Trust to satisfy a number of outstanding requirements after the entity was granted conditional accreditation with the Green Climate Fund at the July 2017 Board meeting.